rulidor/Distributed-Systems-Parser/README.md

 1. Put the jar file named LocalApp.jar in the folder, along with the input file.
 2. The local app must be run via the cmd/terminal, using:
 ###
-     java -jar LocalApp.jar <inputFileName> <outputFileName> <n> <terminate>
+     java -jar LocalApp.jar <inputFilePath> <outputFilePath> <n> <terminate>

 ### usage:
-      inputFileName - name of the input file (with .txt extension). outputFileName - name of the output html file. (with .html extension). n - workers files ratio (max files per worker). terminate - optional parameter, which indicates whether or not the application should terminate the manager at the end.
+      inputFileName - path of the input file (with .txt extension). outputFileName - path of the output html file. (with .html extension). n - workers files ratio (max files per worker). terminate - optional parameter, which indicates whether or not the application should terminate the manager at the end.